chadpaulson/feztris/README.md

 ### Platform Support

 For those targeting Android and iOS, please build the latest commit.
-For those building the latest stable version for Mac and PC, please build commit [c56e7a70d4](https://github.com/chadpaulson/feztris/commit/c56e7a70d4d7b3fb63244f460e725697e7a8e4ac).
+For those targeting the latest stable version for Mac and PC, please build commit [c56e7a70d4](https://github.com/chadpaulson/feztris/commit/c56e7a70d4d7b3fb63244f460e725697e7a8e4ac).
 Below is a breakdown of platform support.

 #### iOS